|Program Description and Goals||MPH/PhD Application Process||Transfer and Shared Credit|

-The MPH/PhD dual degree program combines the MPH from The University of Texas School of Public Health at Houston with the PhD degree from The University of Texas School of Biomedical Informatics at Houston.
+The PhD/MPH dual degree pathway program combines the PhD degree from McWilliams School of Biomedical Informatics at UTHealth Houston with the MPH from UTHealth Houston School of Public Health.
 The training and curriculum in the dual degree program will provide students and future leaders in public health the necessary skills to be leaders in the field of public health informatics.
-The dual degree program provides an integrated curriculum that includes a number of shared courses as well as a practicum experience and/or the thesis topic in the area of public health informatics.
-The selection of specific academic programs and scheduling of specific courses, fieldwork, and practica for individual students is guided by an academic advisor from SBMI and an advising committee, which can include faculty from both UTHealth schools.
+The MPH/PhD program provides an integrated curriculum that includes a number of shared courses as well as a practicum experience and/or the thesis topic in the area of public health informatics.
+The selection of specific academic programs and scheduling of specific courses, fieldwork, and practica for individual students is guided by an academic advisor from McWilliams School of Biomedical Informatics and an advising committee, which can include faculty from both UTHealth Houston schools.

 The PhD part of the program in Biomedical Informatics is conceptualized and designed to be inherently multi-disciplinary and integrative.
 This means that the fundamental informatics concepts that transcend and apply to all traditional healthcare disciplines will be emphasized in the PhD program.
 This program will identify and teach the major informatics concepts that integrate and link diverse health disciplines.

 The PhD program in Biomedical Informatics is constructed as a post-baccalaureate degree that not only addresses the knowledge and skills that the student brings at admission, but allows the student to build on previous knowledge and skills in order to attain the research focus needed for the completion of the PhD program in Biomedical Informatics.

 Formal study of informatics at the PhD level at UTHealth Houston is designed to accomplish these major goals: